 I own a Thudbuster, and I paid full retail price for it…long before I began writing about E-bikes.
-If you ride a hardtail bike (whether electric or “pedal-only”), I think a serious suspension seat-post is the best single purchase you can make to improve the bicycling experience.
+If you ride a hardtail bike (whether electric or “pedal-only”), I think a serious suspension seat-post is the best single purchase you can make to improve the bicycling experience (I also now own a Suntour NCX).

 First up is a seatpost that is sadly not in production any more.
 It had FOUR INCHES of travel! and riders who liked it said it not only had the longest travel ever put on a seatpost, its compression was very progressive (softer at the top of the stroke, firmer near the bottom).
 Because of the shape and orientation of the parallel links, the seat travel direction swings down and to the rear.